 Fiancé Visa vs Spouse/Marriage Visa: The Bottom Line

-The decision to choose between a fiancé(e) visa or spouse visa ultimately depends on the individual circumstances of you and your partner.
-Factors such as expenses, processing times, and other important factors should be considered when making your decision.
+The decision to choose between a fiancé(e) visa or spouse visa ultimately depends on whether or not you are already married.

-Seeking the guidance of a qualified K1 lawyer can help you assess your situation and determine the best option for your family's needs.
-SimVisa provides a comprehensive analysis of your case and assist you throughout the application process.
+A qualified immigration lawyer can assess your situation and help you determine the best option for your family's needs.
+SimVisa provides a comprehensive analysis of your case and assists you throughout the application process.